philip-martin/transformable/README.md

 ```
 myref.fittoparent();
 ```
-The element will scaled, centred and straightened so it fits entirely within its parent element.
+The element will be scaled, centred and straightened so it fits entirely within its parent element.
 ### `filltoparent()`
 ```
 myref.filltoparent();